heren1heren/inventory-app/databasePlanning.md

 id is the primary key
 name,
-img, // how to store img path inside the database? pokemonType with foreign key references
+img, // how to store img path inside the database? pokemonType with foreign key references(pokemonTypeId)

 }

 trainers {
 id,
 name,
-experience,
-fame,
-img,
+bias VARCHAR (1000),
-pokemons[] with foreign key references,
+// creating a rank field based on how many pokemons that person have img, pokemons[] with foreign key references [pokemonsId]

 }
 pokemonTypes {
+id
 name,
 img,
-rarity,

 }